Small, useful tools for Second Life.

 WindLock HUD

-Copy / No Modify / No Transfer · Includes notecard guide and telemetry script
+Copy / No Modify / No Transfer · Includes notecard guide

 Buy on Marketplace